MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 - **Device Label Management**
   - Option to automatically sync UPS name to Hubitat device label
-  - Annotates device name with `(Control Disabled)` when control is off
+  - Annotates device name with `(Control Enabled)` when control is active

 ---